PhilipYip1988/python-tutorials/text_datatypes/readme.md

 Out[17]: 'ε'
 ```

 Notice that Python use zero-order indexing.
-This means the first index is at index `0` and the last index is the length of the `Collection` minus `1`:
+This means the first index is at index `0` and the last index is the length of the `Sequence` minus `1`:

 ```python
 In [17]: text[0]